Is Our Thirst For Adventure Threatening Our Environment?

 By identifying and protecting special places on the mountains, Whistler Blackcomb encourages a respectful relationship between the experiences of our guests with the health of the mountain ecosystem.
 We will continue to move beyond mitigation to take a restorative role with our mountain ecosystems by improving our operating procedures and design of projects.

 Through responsible purchasing, innovative waste solutions, reuse and recycling, Whistler Blackcomb will strive for zero waste

 4. Awareness and Education

-Whistler Blackcomb strives to provide as many entry points as possible for our staff and our guests to learn about sustainability and opportunities to participate.
+Whistler Blackcomb strives to provide as many opportunities as possible for our staff and our guests to learn about sustainability and engage in our process.

 5. Social Involvement

 We see Whistler Blackcomb as a community within a community.
-As such, we try to be active partners and ensuring open communication, cooperation and having a positive impact on the world around us.
+As such, we try to be active partners and ensure open communication and cooperation while working to have a positive impact on the world around us.

 6. Environmental Awards

-At Whistler Blackcomb, we are grateful for the recognition we have received for our efforts in working toward sustainability.
+At Whistler Blackcomb, we are grateful for the recognition we have received acknowledging our efforts toward sustainability.